 The team at Ren are very strong proponents of the open-source ethos and believe all decentralized protocols need to be made open-source when secure.
 The Ren team also wants to (a) be competitive in this space, given the hard work and capital invested by the team and the community, and (b) give an appropriate amount of time for security issues to be discovered and fixed before making the codebase available to potentially malicious actors.

-RenVM Mainnet Security Audit The security audit will verify our RZL sMPC algorithm security, correctness, and functionality under a Non-Disclosure Agreement (NDA).
-This, the security audit of RenVM, and all other components of RenVM's code-base will be available for the public to review when completed.
+RenVM Mainnet Security Audit The security audit will verify our RZL sMPC algorithm correctness under a Non-Disclosure Agreement (NDA).
+The RZL (z0) sMPC paper and the security audit will be available for the public to review when completed.